nemonemonee/personal_web/content/sections/legal/cv.md

 #### **Fine-Tuning LLMs for Complex Tasks**
 **Northwestern University | Jan.
 2023– July 2024**
-- Enhanced summarization models’ generalizability across different domains; utilized Sentence-BERT to embed and retrieve the most relevant documents; incrementally fine-tune the PEGASUS model on the selected documents and improved the ROUGE scores (R-1/R-2/R-L) from 34/14/24 to 35/17/27.
+- Enhanced summarization models' generalizability across different domains; utilized Sentence-BERT to embed and retrieve the most relevant documents; incrementally fine-tune the PEGASUS model on the selected documents and improved the ROUGE scores (R-1/R-2/R-L) from 34/14/24 to 35/17/27.
 - Developed a system to retrieve the prompt giving a pair of unmodified and modified texts; generated training data using Gemini; fine-tuned the Mistral model with LoRA, increasing the similarity score from 0.59 to 0.66.

 #### **3D Farming Game Demo**